venuswku/CoastSnap/README.md

 ### `npm test`
 Launches the test runner in the interactive watch mode.\
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.
-### `npm run build`
-Builds the app for production to the `build` folder.\
-It correctly bundles React in production mode and optimizes the build for the best performance.\
-The build is minified and the filenames include the hashes.\
-Your app is ready to be deployed!\
-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.
 ### `npm run eject`
 **Note: this is a one-way operation.
 Once you `eject`, you can't go back!**\
 If you aren't satisfied with the build tool and configuration choices, you can `eject` at any time.
 This command will remove the single build dependency from your project.\